bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ### Manual installation of Android SDKs

-As an alternative to `Install missing Android SDK components` you can manually install the missing Android SDKs as well.
+As an alternative to the `Install missing Android SDK components` Step you can manually install the missing Android SDKs as well.

 {% include message_box.html type="important" title="When to use `Do anything with our Script step`" content=" Please only use the `Do anything with Script step` solution if you really need an alternative to the `Install missing Android SDK components Step`, as you'll have to **manually** update the `Script content` if the Android tools change. "%}